ap147/COMP204-AssignmentThree/README.md

 These are the few questions that were raised in my head while working through.

 1)
-When setting an action event for the button, does it have to take so much space ?
-Because if I have multiple buttons with there own actionevents in one method it could look very cluttuered.

 2)
 What are the capabilities of this new GUI library, can it even do much for develpers ?